mssmkmr/shelty/README.md

 ## Shelty Project

-Shelty is a Cognitive Remediation Training Software Projects
+Shelty is a Cognitive Remediation Training software.

-Topics are under contruction.